 105, 572 Aero Dr. N.E., 403-879-2148, flyingsquirrelsports.ca

-This intimate, 15-seat wine bar is tucked behind Una Pizza + Wine.
+This intimate, 20-seat wine bar is tucked behind Una Pizza + Wine.
 Come here for an after-dinner glass of vino or, for something easy on the wallet, come for half-priced fondue on Wednesdays and Sundays.
 The restaurant doesn’t take reservations, so be sure to show up early than and spend some extra quality time together.

 618 17 Ave.
 S.W., 403-453-1183, frenchieyyc.com

 Visit the Glenbow museum on the first Thursday of the month when admission is free.
 Explore one of the permanent exhibitions such as the New Sun Gallery of Aboriginal Art and Culture or check the website to see what’s new.
 Explore Calgarian culture together and grow a new found appreciation for the city.

 Canada’s largest living history museum offers lots to do year-round.
 Book a dinner reservation at Selkirk Grille, go on a horse-drawn wagon ride, get ice cream and ride the Ferris wheel or hop aboard the S.S.
 Moyie Paddlewheeler on the Glenmore Reservoir.
 Plus, you can participate in daily activities such as catching a live street theatre production or take in a live demonstration for traditional First Nations’ hunting tools.